title text image for silverwater.fishing and silverwaterfly.fishing

 As there’s no sealed drag system or sealed ball bearing very little can go wrong, and with a little basic maintenance a Hardy Perfect can easily last for more than a century.

-After every usually week long Tongariro trip, I strip down the reel, then with ear buds and an old cloth clean off any dirt as well as old grease and oil, then re-apply the oil and grease sparingly.
+After every usually week long Tongariro trip I strip down the reel, then with ear buds and an old cloth clean off any dirt as well as old grease and oil, then re-apply the oil and grease sparingly.
 Too much grease attracts pumice and grit that will cause abrasion.
-This whole process takes only 10 or 15 minutes.
+This whole process takes only 10 to 15 minutes.

 If your reel isn’t dunked then one service every season is probably all that is required.